Poul Anderson

 photo credits: Wikimedia Commons

-award received: Prometheus Award - Special Award, Hugo Award for Best Short Story, Hugo Award for Best Novelette, Nebula Award for Best Novelette, Locus Award for Best Short Story, Hugo Award for Best Novella, August Derleth Award, Nebula Award for Best Novella, Edward E. Smith Memorial Award, Prometheus Award - Hall of Fame, Damon Knight Memorial Grand Master Award, John W. Campbell Memorial Award for Best Science Fiction Novel, Science Fiction and Fantasy Hall of Fame, Inkpot Award
+Award received: Prometheus Award - Special Award, Hugo Award for Best Short Story, Hugo Award for Best Novelette, Nebula Award for Best Novelette, Locus Award for Best Short Story, Hugo Award for Best Novella, August Derleth Award, Nebula Award for Best Novella, Edward E. Smith Memorial Award, Prometheus Award - Hall of Fame, Damon Knight Memorial Grand Master Award, John W. Campbell Memorial Award for Best Science Fiction Novel, Science Fiction and Fantasy Hall of Fame, Inkpot Award, Mythopoeic Awards

-Poul William Anderson (November 25, 1926 – July 31, 2001) was an American fantasy and science fiction author who was active from the 1940s until the 21st century.
+Poul William Anderson (November 25, 1926 – July 31, 2001) was an American fantasy and science fiction author who was active from the 1940s until his death in 2001.
 Anderson also wrote historical novels.
-His awards include seven Hugo Awards and three Nebula Awards.
+He won the Hugo Award seven times and the Nebula Award three times, and was nominated many more times for awards.
 Source: Wikipedia (en)